itavero/homebridge-z2m/docs/config.md

 | ---- | ------ | ------ | ----------- |
 | `COLOR_MODE` | ✅ | ✅ | Possible workaround/fix for issue described in issue [#208](https://github.com/itavero/homebridge-z2m/issues/208) |
 | `GROUPS` | ✅ | ❌ | Support for controlling Zigbee2MQTT groups (see [#277](https://github.com/itavero/homebridge-z2m/issues/277)) |

+### Support for groups
+When support for groups (`GROUPS`) is enabled, you can also use the `exclude_grouped_devices` config option shown above to automatically exclude devices that are part of a group.
+That way they will only be exposed as a grouped device, and not as a singular device and a group.
+You can override `exclude_grouped_devices` by setting `exclude` to `false` for the devices that you still want to show up in HomeKit as a
+"singular" device.

+Using the friendly name of a group or its ID, you can set also set the [Device options](config.md#devices) shown above for a particular group.